BigBoatCap/DIFM-switch/README.md

 ## #

-## All you have to do - is to restart your OS audio service.
+_All you have to do - is to restart your OS audio service._

-## Here are some Desktop shortcut samples.
-A desktop shortcut "FW-play" may be created :
+ Here are some Desktop shortcut samples.
+A desktop shortcut **"FW-play"** may be created:

 ## #